terminusdb/terminuscms-docs/reference-guides/document-ui-templates/edit-document-component.md

 }
 ```

-you can see this code integrated inside a dashboard here
+See the code integrated inside a dashboard here -

 [DocumentSearchComponent example]()

 [Sandbox]